perplorm/perplorm.github.io/documentation/reference/uuid-binary-columns.markdown

         uuidColumnType: native # <------ here
 ```

-> **!** If you use multiple databases, note that this setting affects all MySQL systems in you setup.
-At the moment  it is not possible to set the behavior on a database level **!**
+> **Compatibility Note** If you use multiple databases, note that this setting affects all MySQL systems in your setup.
+At the moment it is not possible to set the behavior on a database level!

 ## Issues and bugs ##

-Please report issues and bugs to the [Propel2 issues tracker on GitHub](https://github.com/propelorm/Propel2/issues)
+Please report issues and bugs to the [Perpl issues tracker on GitHub](https://github.com/mringler/Perpl/issues)